DataDog/opentelemetry-examples/README.md

 # OpenTelemetry Examples

-This repository includes example applications and configurations for Datadog users, engineers, and support to understand how Datadog support of [OpenTelemetry][1] works today.
-These examples are intended to serve as references for learning how to integrate OpenTelemetry instrumented applications with Datadog products, and can be run independently to experiment with OpenTelemetry behaviors.
-Available resources are:
+The repository includes example applications and configurations for Datadog users, engineers, and support to understand how Datadog support of [OpenTelemetry][1] works today.
+These examples provide reference material for integrating OpenTelemetry instrumented applications with Datadog products and allow independent experimentation with OpenTelemetry behaviors.
+The available resources include:
 - [Common mistakes][14] for common mistakes or confusions end-users face when using OpenTelemetry.
 - [Configurations][15] for configuration examples of the Datadog Agent and the OpenTelemetry Collector.